-Cannabis loves to stick to string, so you can use it for the netting.
+Cannabis loves to stick to string, so you can use it the netting.
 Not to mention, the material is easily disposable.
-Several growers also use hemp cord to form the net.
+Several growers also use hemp cords to form the net.

 If you have multiple plants, you are going to want to space them out.
 The ScrOG technique makes cannabis grow sideways, so there is a higher chance of the plants bunching up together.
 However, you have to consider the size of your grow room as well.

 You might want to get smaller pots to conserve space.
 Not to mention, smaller containers are ideal for plants with a shorter vegetative period.
 Nevertheless, you do not want to buy containers that are too small, or it could hinder plant growth.

 Perhaps, you only have one or two plants to cultivate.
 You can use a larger size pot while maintaining optimal distance.
 Growers who plan to vegetate for over six weeks use a large container to accommodate an extensive root system.

 Several growers decide to go with fabric pots.
 Since the ScrOG method improves airflow, fabric pots work well in conjunction with training.
 Not only do the plants get enough oxygen, but the soil does as well.